CanisLupus999/slyth-hive/README.md

 # Slyth Hive
-A high level adventure for use with the Advanced Roleplaying System on Foundry VTT.
+A Fundry adaptation of a high level adventure by Prince of Nothing.
+For use with the Advanced Roleplaying System on Foundry VTT.

 ## Dependencies:
 PDF Pager: https://foundryvtt.com/packages/pdf-pager